AndreKurait/opensearch-migrations/DocumentsFromSnapshotMigration/README.md

 ## How to use the tool

-You can kick off the locally tool using Gradle.
+You can kick off locally using Gradle.

 ### S3 Snapshot